Open the Door Homer: Dylan, Yeats and the Blind Poet

 Keep your mouth away from me.

 This is an echo of another Raftery poem, “Raftery’s Dialogue with the Whiskey”, wherein the poet debates the merits of alcoholic inebriation with the drink itself, personified as a tempting partner.
 ‘So I dismiss you’, the poet exclaims, ‘here!
 Take your mouth from my mouth!’
-We might wonder if something other than the lifting of random lines and ideas from other writers is being carried out here, or if these are deliberate signposts towards how Dylan might regard this late work of his as having something in common with that of Yeats.
+It may appear to be an incongruous lift from Raftery, but the poem can be read as being a sequel of sorts to "The Lass From Ballynalee".
+In the former, the besotted man is invited to drink with the beautiful lass, whereas in the latter, we are made aware of the dangers of too much of such enjoyments.
+'Follow me down', indeed.
+There is more happening here than the simple borrowing of random lines and ideas from older writers.
+Rather, might we see these as deliberate signposts towards how Dylan might regard his own latter-day works as having something in common with those of Yeats?

 3. Wandering Heroes